-At lost, writing has never been a caseer for anyone worthwhile.
-Few have made a living from it if their work was the kind that survives, a almost none have become rich from it.
-Absolutely none has become as nich as he might have in basiness or Trade.

-Not many people would think of referring to Homer's career, or Dante: nor Shakespeare is.
-When I think of Thomas wo see or william Faulkner, Ernest Heuniquery or Scott Fitz perald, I do not think of their Careers.
-I think of their lives, 5 how they spent them.
-Writing.
-Perhaps a better word for the writer, hife is vocation- as a preaches has a call, or a priest a rocation.
-Surely what we do at our very best serves to contain a record the travaid of this human spirit even as do the holy books of the world.
-As Dylan Thomas put it in dedicating one of his books, "This poems our written for the love of mankind of the glory of God, of I'd be a dammed fool if they werent."
+A. At last, writing has never been a caseer for anyone worthwhile.
+Few have made a living from it if Their work was the kind that survives, & almost none wave become rich from it.
+Absolutely none has become as rich as he might have in basiness on Trade. writing is no more a career than loving, marrying, raising ones children is a career.
+It is a way of living that intails seeing into the flow of one soon life 5 that of others - cither close by, or immeasurably for away - 5 then to make we of one is hord gained skill to secrete That life in Language.
+So that the life thus preserved enters into the origoing life of generations, even nations - us y et unbora.
+Not many people would think if referring to Homes's career, or Sante .. or Shakespeare .
+When I think of Thomas los le or william Faulkner, Ernest Hemingway of Scott Fitzgerald, I do not think of their careers.
+I think of their lives, 5 how they spent them. writing.
+Perhaps a better word for the writers life is rocation - as a preaches has a call, or a priest a rocation.
+Surely what we do at our very best serves to contain & record the Travail 5 Triumph of the human spirit even as do the holy books of the woold.
+As Dylan Thomas put it in dedicating one of his books, "Thise poems our written for the love of mankind 5 the glory of God, to 2. d be a dammed fool if they werent."